Aquietzero/Mnemon/doc/plans.md

 + If the deck is not under a review, show a button for review setup.
 + If the deck is under review, show numbers of cards in each stage.

+#### Control hidden part of a card

+Each card should be able to control the show and hide of each part.

 ### Think about grammar connection

 Grammars with similar ideas should be grouped together.
 Differences between these grammars should be pointed out in detail.